jdunmire/kicad-ESP8266/README.md

 kicad-ESP8266 - a library for KiCAD
 =====================================
-This project has both schematic symbols and footprints for ESP8266 based modules.
+This project has both schematic symbols, footprints, and 3d models for ESP8266 based modules.
 It is a work-in-progress.
 Additions and corrections are welcome.
 Enter a pull request or file an issue on GitHub.

 The present modules are: